nickmachairas/doctorate/docs/references.rst

 Tavera, E., Rix, G., Burnworth, G., and Jung, J. (2016). *Calibration of Region-Specific Gates Pile Driving Formula for LRFD*.
 Louisiana Department of Transportation and Development. `<https://rosap.ntl.bts.gov/view/dot/30895>`_

+.. _Terzaghi1942:

+Terzaghi, K. (1942).
+Discussion of the Progress Report of the Committee on the Bearing Capacity of Pile Foundations.
+ASCE Proc.
+68(2) 311-323

 .. _Terzaghi1967:

 Terzaghi, K. and Peck, R. B. *Soil Mechanics in Engineering Practice*.
 New York, Wiley.
 1967